nus-cs2113-AY2021S1/tp/docs/team/chongjx.md

 *Features implemented*

 1\.
-Implemented `TaggableObject` class which is inherited by `Note` and `Event`.
-Taggable objects can have multiple tags and different Taggable objects can share same tag(s).
+Implemented `TaggableObject` class which is inherited by `Note` and `Event`, which can have multiple tags and different Taggable objects can share same tag(s).

 2\.
-Implemented `Tag` class which contains the name and of the tag and its color.
-Added color support for user to better differentiate the tags.
+Implemented `Tag` class which contains the name and of the tag and its color to better differentiate the tags.

 3\.
 Implemented `TagManager` class which manages all the tags in application.
 A hashmap is used where each unique tag is mapped to a Taggable object.